nexmo-se/neru-meetings-api/README.md

 ![create a meeting room](screenshots/Screenshot-create-a-meeting-room.png?raw=true "create a meeting room")

 ### Installation
-This app require, node.js and react.
+This app requires node.js and react.
 #### Install dependencies
 - Backend, when deployed in NeRu,
    - follow through all steps in [this NeRU toturial](https://vonage-neru.herokuapp.com/neru/tutorials/neru-get-started), and install all mentioned prerequisites